hinthealth/member-events-exercise/README.md

 A membership ends with price $50.00
 A membership price changes from $10.00 to $20.00
  ```
-We'd expect the revenue change for january is $60.00
+We'd expect the revenue change to be $60.00

 4. What is the total revenue each month assuming the practice finished 2021 with a revenue of $10,000.00
 5. What's the % change in revenue month over month?
-    For instance, if April's revenue was $100.00 and May's was $150.00, the month over month change is 50%
+For instance, if April's revenue was $100.00 and May's was $150.00, the month over month change is 50%.
 6. How many active members does the practice have at the end of each month, assuming it ended 2021 with 500 members